wang-bin/avbuild/README.md

 - support windows xp with latest vs and win sdk (vs2017+win10 sdk) if ffmpeg <= 3.4
 - support SSL for macOS & iOS
 - enable all gpu decoders and encoders if possible
+- nvidia driver version is not limited(nvcuvid, nvdec, nvenc)

 ## Build Matrix